wp-plugins/sexy-contact-form/readme.txt

 ### Main Fetures:
 > * All texts are fully customizable.
 You can controll them throgh wp-admin.
 No need to modify text files!
-> * Customizable look and feel with live preview - Create your own skin using our sexy Template Creator(*PRO version*).*[See Demo](http://creative-solutions.net/wordpress/creative-contact-form/template-creator-demo)*
+> * Template-Creator wizard - It is packed with a template-creator wizard to create fantastic forms in a matter of seconds without coding.(*PRO version*).*[See Demo](http://creative-solutions.net/wordpress/creative-contact-form/template-creator-demo)*
 > * Flexible field types: *name, email, phone, address, url, number, textarea, select, multiple select, checkbox, radio.* **Captcha, File Upload** - *PRO version*.
 > * Completely new checkbox, radio selection effect, implemented special for "CREATIVE" extensions!
 > * Load countries list *(239 countries)*.